 The Maya Mountains are a range of hills in west-central Belize that take their name from the Maya people who built great centers in the region.
 The Cockscomb Range is a spur of the Maya Mountains and includes Victoria Peak, a national monument of Belize.

-The Maya Mountains are a range of hills located primarily in west-central Belize, extending across the border into eastern Guatemala where it descends gradually, eventually becoming the Vaca Plateau.
-It falls more abruptly to the coastal plain in the east and north within Belize.
+The Maya Mountains are a range of hills located primarily in west-central Belize, extending across the border into eastern Guatemala, where it descends gradually, eventually becoming the Vaca Plateau.
+Finally, it falls more abruptly to the coastal plain east and north of Belize.

-The mountains take their name from the Maya people who retreated into the mountains as the Spaniards advanced.
-The Maya left great centers, on the southeastern periphery, deserted behind them.
-These important Mayan sites include Caracol, Lubaantun, Nim Li Punit, Cahal Pech and Chaa Creek.
+The mountains take their name from the Maya people, who retreated into the hills as the Spaniards advanced.
+The Maya left great centers on the southeastern periphery deserted behind them.
+These important Mayan sites include Caracol, Lubaantun, Nim Li Punit, Cahal Pech, and Chaa Creek.

-The Cockscomb Range is a mountain chain in central Belize that is a spur of the Maya Mountains, extending east–west for about 16 km (10 mi).
-The name 'Cockscomb' is derived from its appearance, in that it resembles a rooster's comb.
+The Cockscomb Range is a mountain chain in central Belize that is a spur of the Maya Mountains, extending east-west for about 16 km (10 mi).
+The name 'Cockscomb' is derived from its appearance, resembling a rooster's comb.

 Lying within the Cockscomb Range are the highest mountain peaks in Belize: Doyle's Delight at 1,124 m (3,688 ft) and Victoria Peak at 1,122 m (3,681 ft), near Dangriga (formerly Stann Creek).

 The mountains have stands of timber that, despite depletion, still constitute an economic asset.
-The Cockscomb Basin Wildlife Sanctuary is found at the eastern end of the range and has a sizable population of jaguars.
+In addition, the Cockscomb Basin Wildlife Sanctuary is found at the eastern end of the range and has a sizable population of jaguars.

 Victoria Peak Natural Monument

-Victoria Peak is the second highest mountain peak in Belize, at 1,122 m (3,681 ft) asl.
+Victoria Peak is Belize's second-highest mountain peak, at 1,122 m (3,681 ft).
 It is located in the Cockscomb Range, a spur of the Maya Mountains in west-central Belize.

 Victoria Peak was pronounced a natural monument on May 2, 1998, adding it to the list of protected areas in Belize.
 It comprises approximately 1,960 ha (4,844 acres).